 Most people move to Saudi Arabia on lucrative employment contracts that include free or heavily subsidised housing, furniture and utilities.

 Navigating the rental markets in Saudi Arabian cities is not easy.
 Even though agents and landlords will communicate well in English, most of the documents remain in Arabic.
 For this reason, it is always best for expats to enlist the help of their employer, an agent or a property lawyer when looking to rent property in the Kingdom.

 Types of accommodation in Saudi Arabia

 Saudi Arabian expat compounds were first created in the early 1980s as a way for the foreign community to rediscover the democratic freedoms they were familiar with amid the country’s ultra-conservative Islamic law.

 Complexes can vary in size from small groupings of houses to sprawling collections of villas.
 In both cases, these residences are walled, guarded and lauded by expats for their ability to provide an assortment of amenities within, while generally keeping out the Mutaween (Saudi Arabian religious police).

 The compounds rate anywhere from three to five stars.
 This type of housing can come furnished and fully equipped for residents to move in and out with ease.
 On-site facilities can include swimming pools, tennis courts, libraries, shopping centres, restaurants and bars, and even schools.

 In addition to the creature comforts that the self-contained space allows, the neighbourhoods also cultivate opportunities for expats to meet like-minded individuals and to create relationships that ease their transition into new communities.

 Unfortunately, as these compounds are in increasingly high demand, accommodation in a compound can be hard to attain – waiting lists can stretch anywhere from six to 18 months.
-Additionally, rent must be paid up front one year in advance prior to taking residence.
+Additionally, a full year's rent must be paid upfront before tenants are able to move in.

 Housing in local neighbourhoods

-Beyond the high walls of the expat compounds is the hustle and bustle of Saudi Arabian residential areas.
-Expats who do not want to live in a compound have the option of renting in a local neighbourhood.
+Beyond the high walls of the expat compounds, new arrivals will find the hustle and bustle of Saudi Arabian residential areas.
+Expats who don't want to live in a compound have the option of renting in a local neighbourhood.
 Typically, expats would then rent an apartment or villa.
-Rarely, some would opt to rent an old town house.